mirage335-colossus/ubiquitous_bash/README.md

 * BashDB is given a "frame 0" command to show large file source code window in emacs "realgud".

+* FindPort does not maintain a checklist of ports used when, for example, generating a single opsauto configuration.

 # WARNING